odow/jump-training-materials/README.md

 ## Open Julia

-Now open Julia, either by typing `julia` at a terminal, or by launching the icon from whereever you installed it.
+Now open Julia, either by typing `julia` at a terminal, or by launching the icon from wherever you installed it.

 Once open, you should be faced with the Julia *REPL* that looks like this: